Find help paying your dental bills.

 Insurance plans for dental care

-If your current employer doesn't provide dental insurance, if they offer you limited coverage or if they don’t offer the type of benefits that you need, then there are many independent dental insurance companies and other companies that can provide coverage.
+If your current employer doesn't provide dental insurance for the work you need done, if they offer you limited coverage or if they don’t offer the type of benefits that you need, then there are many independent dental insurance companies and other companies that can provide coverage for any dental work.
 The range of options is extensive, and some or inexpensive and others are much more costly.
 Both national as well as regional insurance companies can offer this type of coverage.

 The first option is that you need to consider purchasing an individual insurance policy, and there are many to choose from.
 Like your standard health insurance plans, typical dental coverage options include preferred provider organizations, traditional indemnity plans, and also health maintenance organizations.
 This can often be used in combination with other benefits from an employer or even the government, such as Medicaid.
 They will normally help the patient pay the bill as the coverage will address a portion of the cost.